Blog/seo/Does Bounce Rate Still Impact Google Rankings in 2025?

 3. Is a high bounce rate always bad?

-4. How can I lower my bounce rate naturally?
+4. How can I reduce my bounce rate naturally?

-5. What are the key engagement metrics to watch in 2025?
+5. What engagement metrics should I track in 2025?

 Summary